 But this passage tells us husbands are to drink their fill of their wife’s body!
 Am I saying there are absolutely no limits?
 Of course not.
 If something a husband wants from his wife violates a clear command of the Scriptures then a wife cannot give him what he wants.
 But aside from a man telling his wife to have sex with another man or him engaging in sadistic behavior toward his wife there really are not that many things a husband cannot do with his wife’s body or ask her to do with her body that would violate God’s law.
 Her body is for his sexual use(Romans 1:27) and to satisfy his sexual desires (Proverbs 5:18-19).

-But let’s be honest – these are extreme cases but some wives try and use these types of extremes to justify any limitations they want to put on their sex lives.
-For instance I have heard of cases on the other extreme where wives do not feel “comfortable” touching their husband’s penis.
+Let’s be honest.
+While there are legitimate cases where a wife must refuse her husband’s sexual request (like to have a threesome with the neighbor), many wives just try and use these types of extremes to justify any limitations they want to put on their sex lives.
+For instance I have heard of cases where wives do not feel “comfortable” touching their husband’s penis.
 They literally have never placed their hands on their husband’s penis.
+Other wives refuse to perform oral sex on their husbands.
 These types of “uncomfortableness” have no Biblical backing and women with these types of issues should be challenged by their husbands to change their behavior and thinking.

 “and be thou ravished always with her love”